 I wanted to make bean bags for the children for a while now, but the cost put me off.
 I priced up the fabric and decided that I saved little compared to buying a new bean bag.
 Then I remembered the success I had with curtains from a charity shop.
 One trip to my favourite charity shop in Wells and I had enough fabric for all three bags.
 All for £10.
 Two double duvets and something that described as a bed runner.

 Each bean bag turned out slightly differently due to the nature of the charity fabric.
 Once I had made them, I couldn’t help thinking they reminded me of dragons.
 The green scaled backs and purple tummies.
 I messed up on the circle measurements at the top and bottom.
 No time to redo, so I pleated them to fit the gap.
 It gives interesting bulges which just adds to the dragon theme.
 The children have had fun riding their dragon bean bags.
 Other times they curl up on the belly of a dragon and read quietly.

 This time they were chatting about lego and spotting different shapes made by the flames in the wood burner.

 Seems like a good dragon kind of pursuit.

 That’s all the homemade gifts.
-Next up are the homemade goodies that were made after Christmas, but they can wait till next time.
+Next up are the homemade goodies that I made after Christmas, but they can wait till next time.